MicrosoftDocs/query-docs/query-languages/dax/dax-overview.md

 #### Using formula AutoComplete

-Both the formula bar in the model designer and the formula Row Filters window in the Role Manager dialog box provide an AutoComplete feature.
 AutoComplete helps you enter a valid formula syntax by providing you with options for each element in the formula.

 - You can use formula AutoComplete in the middle of an existing formula with nested functions.
 The text immediately before the insertion point is used to display values in the drop-down list, and all of the text after the insertion point remains unchanged.